BlockchainCommons/SmartCustody/Docs/Practices.md

 ### Keep Your Cords

 If your hardware wallets have special cords (anything but USB-A or USB-C), keep those cords with the wallets.
 Do this even if means that you have to buy extra cords.
-Having to search for cords when you want to use a wallet will just discourage you from maintaing the #SmartCustody of your assets.
+Having to search for cords when you want to use a wallet will just discourage you from maintaining the #SmartCustody of your assets.

 ## Developer Practices